 BTX Power Supply Form Factor: An Overview

 The BTX (Balanced Technology eXtended) power supply form factor is a standard for power supplies that was introduced by Intel in 2004.
-It was designed to provide a more efficient and reliable power delivery system for high-performance computers.
-The BTX form factor is larger than the ATX form factor, with dimensions of 12.8 inches (325 mm) wide, 9.6 inches (244 mm) deep, and 2.2 inches (56 mm) high.
+It was designed to provide a more efficient and reliable power delivery system for computers, particularly for high-performance systems that require a lot of power.
+The BTX form factor is an alternative to the traditional ATX (Advanced Technology eXtended) form factor, which has been the dominant standard for power supplies in the computer industry for many years.

 Conclusion